Kheer Recipe | Rice Kheer Recipe

 Kheer is a creamy and delicious traditional South-Asian dessert, made by cooking rice in milk and sugar, flavored with cardamom, saffron, nuts, and dried fruits, also known as Rice Pudding in English.
 It has a rich and creamy consistency and is typically served as a sweet dish during festivals, celebrations, and special occasions like Eid and wedding ceremonies in Pakistan.

-Origin of this Traditional Dessert
+Origin Of This Traditional Dessert

 Kheer has its roots in ancient Pakistani cuisine and is a dish that has been enjoyed for centuries.
 It is said to have originated in the South-Asian subcontinent, with variations of rice pudding being made in different regions across the country.
 The exact origins of Kheer are not precisely documented, but it has been a part of South-Asian typically Pakistani and Indian culinary traditions for a long time.